eltonbautista/eltonbautista/README.md

                <img src="https://img.shields.io/badge/-demo-purple?style=for-the-badge&color=3C005A"/>
             </a>
          </p>
          <p><strong>ReactJS: Class Components</strong> — The first application I built with ReactJS using Class components.
-Even though many code-bases have transitioned over to Functional components, or are in the process of doing so, I believe it was important for me to learn how to write a React app using Class components.
-A webpage that helps you create a modern day resume.</p>
+Even though many code-bases have transitioned over to Functional components, or are in the process of doing so, I believe it was important for me to learn how to write a React app using Class components. <em>Built with: ReactJS, JavaScript, HTML5, CSS3</em></p>
       </div>
    </td>
    </tr>